jenkinsci/delphix-plugin/README.md

 - Provision Oracle and MySQL databases simultaneously to complete manual integration testing.
 - Destroy all Microsoft SQL Server databases at a specific time on a specific day every, week.

 ## <a id="installation"></a>Installation

 Install through Jenkins Plugin Manager or download [here](https://plugins.jenkins.io/delphix).
+> **WARNING:**
+>The v3.0.0+ versions of the Delphix Plugin leverage Delphix's Data Control Tower APIs which is a different approach from prior versions.
+There is no supported upgrade path from v1.x and v2.x to v3.x+

 ## <a id="requirements"></a>Pre-Requisites